Alumni

 Mounica Vallurupalli, M.D.

 Ben MaronBen was a Williams-Whitehead fellow during the summer and winter of 2019-2020.
-He is a rising senior at Williams College majoring in biology and mathematics, where he also studies the role of ASAP1 in regulating integrin adhesion complex dynamics.
+He completed his Bachelor of Arts at Williams College majoring in biology and mathematics, where he also studies the role of ASAP1 in regulating integrin adhesion complex dynamics.
 His project in the Tothova lab focused on understanding the effect of cohesin complex mutations on nascent transcription.
-Ben is originally from Sudbury, MA.
-In his spare time, he is an on-call firefighter in Williamstown, plays the viola, and enjoys hikes and long distance running.
+After graduating from Williams, Ben became a paramedic and graduated from the Massachusetts Firefighting Academy.

 |